plainas/cdi_cardinality/README.md

 Inventory_Number 4816
 ```

-Column names are will have spaces replaced by underscores for easier integration with other command line tools such as awk, sed, grep, etc.
+Column names will have spaces replaced by underscores for easier integration with other command line tools such as awk, sed, grep, etc.

 For readability by humans, the `-v` or `--valign` switch can be helpful.